Sunday, July 17, 2016

 *To see our beautiful trip to Spain, please use this link:

 For 20 years, it was controlled by Great Britain, until the end of the American Revolution, when it reverted back to Spain.
 It was left behind when Napoleon Bonaparte took the Spanish territories that became America's Louisiana Purchase of 1803.
 Little by little, (future president) Andrew Jackson and the fledgling United States stole pieces of it and took the whole thing in 1821.
 They promptly decreed the Indian Removal Act and annihilated its indigenous Native Americans.
 They replaced them with the slave trade from Africa and the Caribbean.
 By 1860, 45% of Florida's population was enslaved to Americans.
-Despite federal correctives and a global shift towards equality, segments of Florida still cling to Confederate inclinations (based on racist White Supremacy).
+Despite a civil war, federal correctives against racism, and a global shift towards equality, parts of Florida still cling to Confederate inclinations that are based on racist White Supremacy.
+Defiantly, those people still use the Confederate flag (of an unrecognized nation that never existed but was intent to preserve slavery).

 That riles up emotions from other Americans.